Serving

 Yes

-In contrast to most of India, cauliflower is often available in relatively cool Kashmir and a popular vegetable there.
-This recipe is an outstandingly delicious use of cauliflower as a side dish or light vegetarian main dish.
-In keeping with the region its spicing is richly aromatic and not chili hot.
+Cauliflower is often available in relatively cool Kashmir, and a popular vegetable.
+This recipe is outstandingly delicious as a side dish or light vegetarian main dish.
+Its spicing is richly aromatic and not chili hot.

 2